not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 * **unsigned number**: A non-decimal number that is either 0 or positive
 * **float**: A decimal number that can be negative, 0 or positive
 * **unsigned float**: A decimal number that is either 0 or positive
 * **list**: When combined with the name of a JSON object, defines that a list of one or more of those JSON objects is expected (e.g. a list of *segment*s).
-A lists in JSON are written as comma-separated list surrounded by square brackets (`[]`).
+A list JSON is written as comma-separated list surrounded by square brackets (`[]`).
+E.g. a list of three strings is written as: `[ "string one", "string two", "string three" ]`

 ## script

 The root item of the TimeSeq JSON script.

 Sequencing is done by adding one or more *timeline* objects to the `timelines` list property.
-If execution order is important for the processing of the sequence, each processing cycle will go through the *timeline* objects in the order that they appear in this list.
+Each processing cycle of the script will go through the *timeline* objects in the order that they appear in this list (in case execution order is important for the processing of the sequences, e.g. when setting and reading variables).

-The `global-actions` property allows specific *action*s to be executed when a script is started or reset (e.g. setting the number of channels on a polyphonic output).
+The `global-actions` property allows specific *action*s to be executed when a script is loaded or reset (e.g. setting the number of channels on a polyphonic output).
 Only *action*s that have a `timing` set to `start` can be added to this list.

-If there is a need to generate internal TimeSeq [triggers](TIMESEQ-SCRIPT.md#triggers) based on external trigger sources, the `input-triggers` property allows input ports to set up for receiving external trigger signals.
+If there is a need to generate internal TimeSeq [triggers](TIMESEQ-SCRIPT.md#triggers) based on external trigger sources, the `input-triggers` property allows input ports to be set up for receiving external trigger signals.

 In the `component-pool`, TimeSeq objects (*segment*s, *input*s, *output*s, *value*s, ...) can be defined that can then be referenced from elsewhere in the script.
 This allows a single object definition to be re-used in multiple parts of the script, and can allow better structuring of complex scripts through the usage of clear/descriptive IDs.
 See the [component reuse](TIMESEQ-SCRIPT.md#component-reuse) section of the main TimeSeq script documentation file for more details.